cubitouch/energy-data-exploration/dashboards/src/energy-origin.md

 At the time of writing, although Nuclear being considered as _clean_ is debatable, the above chart indicates that France is using mostly clean energy.

+**Improvement**: This chart would benefit from not being stacked.
+By doing so we would be able to tweak the Y scale, making the smaller serie more readable.

 </div>

 ```js